 Go to the Hierarchy panel, click the Add button [+] > AR Tracking > Body Avatar Drive.
 This will create the functional entity along with the Body Avatar Drive component.
 Next, nest jacketOccluder_REPLACEME underneath Body Avatar Drive.

 Repeat this process for jacketMesh_REPLACEME.

-Each Body Avatar Drive will only trigger one rigging skeleton, so we create separate Body Avatar Drive for occluder and jacket meshes.
+Each Body Avatar Drive will only trigger one rigging skeleton, so a separate Body Avatar Drive for the occluder and jacket meshes are created.

 If you don’t want the entity to match your body movements.
-You can uncheck this property and customize the entity’s transform.
+You can deselect this property and customize the entity’s transform.

 Applying Body and Occluder Material

-We will first set up a cloth material for Clothing.
-Go to the Inspector panel on the right, click on Material, and choose the corresponding material.
-We have many materials since we have different meshes like pocket, button, logo, body, button_front..etc
+First set up a cloth material for Clothing.
+Go to the Inspector panel, click Material, and choose the corresponding material.
+Multiple materials are available for the different meshes like pocket, button, logo, body, button_front, and so on.

 Feel free to import your customized textures and apply on the different clothing parts to design your own clothing.

 Then we can apply the built-in occluder material for the occluder entities.